prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 Here's the deal:

-If you're looking for the best (and the smallest) [ATX](https://www.pcmag.com/encyclopedia/term/38148/atx-motherboard){: target="_blank"} cases money can buy, you've come to the right place.
-I've procured the ultimate list of the smallest ATX cases on the market.
+If you're looking for the best (and the smallest) [ATX](https://www.pcmag.com/encyclopedia/term/38148/atx-motherboard){: target="_blank"} case money can buy, you've come to the right place.
+I've procured the ultimate "smallest ATX case" so you can make the best decisision when purchasing your next case!

-## The Smallest ATX Cases
+## Smallest ATX Case Options

 When it comes to building a gaming PC, choosing the right case is incredibly important.